mdrsk/Network_Security/readme.md

 Short summary of used technologies and tools:
 - Eve-NG, Snort , Suricata, OSSIM, OSSEC, pfSense, Cisco Layer 2/3 switches, Cisco routers, nmap, openVAS, tcpdump, Nessus, Kali Linux, Lynis, Tiger.

+The list of technologies may be expanded further during the project.

 The firewalls that we will use between network zones (e.g.: between DMZ and Green zone) will be running a pfSense appliance.
 PfSense can be easily integrated with SNORT - SNORT comes as a package that you can launch directly from the pfSense GUI.

 pFSense is also easily emulated on the EVE-NG environment.